sinsasanderink/sinsasanderink/README.md

 - 🎓 MSc in Financial Engineering (in progress)
 - 🎓 MBA

-I build scalable ML/AI systems—from deep-learning and reinforcement-learning to end-to-end data pipelines and quantitative strategies.
+I build scalable ML/AI systems—from deep learning and reinforcement learning to end-to-end data pipelines and quantitative strategies.

 ---